umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 }
 ```

 This function should take in a query string and return a `Promise` that fulfils with an object that contains the total average and individual average temperatures of all universities matching the given `universityQuery` string. **The optionally provided `transformName` function should be applied to each university name before it is transformed into a `GeoCoord`.** The total average should be in a field called `totalAverage` and the individual averages should use the name of the university as a key.
 The keys should be the original, untransformed, names.
+The above interface tells you what the object looks like (note that interfaces are a feature of TypeScript and are not in JavaScript).

 If there are no matching universities you should reject with an error: